CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise3.md

    ![](../media/may-multi-tt-gs-g10.png)

-1. Now you will be navigated to design pane, where you can design the workflow of your topic.
+1. Now you will be navigated to the design pane, where you can design the workflow of your topic.

-1. In the **Trigger** node, for the description add the below content.
+1. In the **Trigger** node, for the description, add the below content.

    ```
    This topic retrieves physics concepts from the configured knowledge source and provides a properly grounded response to the user’s query.